Skip to main content

 If you are experiencing a pinched nerve, chances are you are in a certain amount of pain.
 You can take some easy measures to sort out this pain at home.

 One helpful treatment for shoulder nerve pain is getting into a warm, cosy bed and having some rest.
 You could also try a hot or cold compress on your shoulder as you watch TV or relax.
 A soft cervical collar may also help by immobilising your neck.
+If the pain is severe and does not respond to other treatments, a nerve block can be considered.

 Another good way to treat and even prevent the pain of a pinched nerve in your shoulder is to practice good posture.
-Wearing an inexpensive posture corrector when you do things that require moving your shoulders could be a good idea.
+Wearing an inexpensive posture corrector when you do things that require moving your shoulders may be a good idea.

 If all else fails or the pain is too severe to deal with, nonsteroidal anti-inflammatory drugs (NSAIDs) should help dull it.